Pristella maxillaris

-Pristella maxillaris, the X-ray tetra, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
-This transluscent fish is found in South America and is a popular aquarium fish.
+Pristella maxillaris, also known as the X-ray tetra or X-ray fish, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This translucent fish is found in South America and is a popular aquarium fish.

 Taxonomy

 Pristella maxillaris was first formally described as Aphyocarax maxillaris in 1894 by the American biologist Albert B. Ulrey, with its type locality given as Brazil; a more precise location is thought likely to be eastern Pará.
 In 1908, Carl H. Eigenmann proposed the new monospecific genus Pristella with Holopristis riddlei designated as its type species, and only species.
 H. riddlei had been described in 1907 by Seth Eugene Meek, with its type locality given as Los Castillos on the Orinoco River in Venezuela.
 H. riddlei is now considered to be a junior synonym of Aphyocarax maxillaris.
 The genus Pristella is the type genus of the subfamily Pristellinae, which is classified within the American characin family, Acestrorhamphidae.
 This family is classified in the suborder Characoidei of the order Characiformes.